Scare-BnB/Overlooked-Hotels-Docs/README.md

 ## R1.
 Description of your website, including:
 ### Purpose

-Our application is a cutting-edge promotional website for a fictional accommodation company that immerses users in the spine-chilling atmospheres of iconic horror locations like The Overlook Hotel and The Bates Motel.
-As technology enthusiasts, we've been enlisted by the owner of one of these establishments to catapult his business into the digital era.
-With an intuitive booking system, our platform not only enhances the customer experience by enabling seamless online bookings but also assists the proprietor in modernizing his operations.

-// rewrite

 Our application serves as a strategic solution crafted for a business aiming to modernize their approach to accommodation management.
 With a focus on bringing their business into the digital age, our platform provides an intuitive and efficient way for customers to explore and secure bookings at an intriguing range of accommodations.
 Tailored to meet the needs of a forward-thinking company, the application streamlines the booking process, encouraging customers to engage online and fostering increased customer numbers.
 By embracing technology, our goal is to empower the business to efficiently manage bookings, keep information current, and ultimately elevate their business in the competitive landscape of the hospitality industry.

 ### Functionality / features